pavitranew/session-3/readme.md

 });
 ```

-Note: we are running a node app using the `node` command in the terminal.

 ### Express

-The server we are using (browser sync) won't cut it when it comes to all the features needed to develop a website with all the http services we will need.
+The local server we are using (browser sync or live server) won't cut it when it comes to all the features needed to develop a website with all the http services we will need.

 Express is a framework for building web applications on Node.js.
 It simplifies the server creation process that is already available in Node and allows you to use JavaScript as your server-side language.